Maths at Pucklechurch

-In Pucklechurch Primary School, we follow the White Rose Scheme of Work that sets out clear small progressive steps per term, per year group.
+The White Rose Scheme of Work is the basis of our approach.
+It sets out clear small progressive steps per term, per year group.
 Each small step requires our children to demonstrate explicit skills in calculations, through reasoning and in problem solving.
-Across the curriculum, we seek to provide children with learning opportunities that will utilise and embed maths skills learned during core maths lessons.
+Across the curriculum, we seek to provide children with learning opportunities that will utilise and embed maths skills learned during core maths lessons - for instance, using their knowledge of nets of shapes to create packaging for a product in a Design & Technology lesson or visiting Concorde in Bristol!

 Concrete: this is the “doing” stage, using concrete objects to model problems.
 This approach brings concepts to life by allowing children to experience and handle physical objects themselves.
 Every new abstract concept is learned first with a “concrete” or physical experience.